SeaMonster-Studios/shopify-rescript-build-system/README.md

 ## Project Setup

 1. Make sure you have [Shopify's themekit](https://shopify.github.io/themekit/) installed globally, `npm i -g themekit`.
-2. Make sure you have [Prepros](https://prepros.io/) installed.
-You could opt for a different tool to handle to story proxying and livereloading but we (and Shopify) recommend Prepros.
-We do so b/c it's cross-platform, flexible, and powerful.
+2. Make sure you have [Prepros](https://prepros.io/) version 7 or later installed.
 3. Put your theme files into the `theme` directory
 4. Get Shopify API Access via a priate app.
 Instructions can be found under the "Get API Access" setion on [this page](https://shopify.github.io/themekit/).
 Then copy the password to your private app.
 5. Put your Shopify _store_ and private app _password_ in the `theme/config.yml` file.